aroberge/ideas/docs/html/_sources/included/export_keyword.rst.txt

     ['pdir', 'useful']

 Imagine that we found many more seemingly useful public functions, like ``pdir``, not having been imported when first imported the main package.
+In a real life situation, perhaps a programmer created a single module containing many useful functions **for internal use only**, and made it easy to have them available on demand in any module by doing a star import.

-We could import them now and try to make use of them.
+We could import these useful functions now and perhaps try to make use of them.

 .. code-block::

     ideas> from export_hub.utils import *  # excessive here
     ideas> help(pdir)
-    Help on function pdir in module export_hub.utils:
+    Help on function pdir in module ideas.included.export_name:

     pdir(obj=None)
         Returns the contents of ``__all__`` if available,